Academic Program Features

 These are described in detail in the List of Courses.

 Each student will take a track-specific clinical practicum.
 The practicum aims to provide initial exposure to clinical aspects in the practice of medical physics.
-Each student also elects a major track, a minor track (for Ph.D.), and should take 1 course in frontier areas that are currently not a part of traditional Medical Physics discipline (e.g., genomics, data mining, bioinformatics, biophotonics).
+Each student also elects a major track, a minor track (for Ph.D.), and should take 1 course in frontier areas that are currently not a part of traditional Medical Physics discipline (e.g., genomics, data science, bioinformatics, biophotonics).

 Students are required to choose their track at the end of the first year of their program.
 All students must pass written qualifying exams at the beginning of the second year.